SecOpsTeam/awesome-hacking-lists/README.md

 - [seedbox-from-scratch](https://github.com/Notos/seedbox-from-scratch) - Creating a seedbox on a Linux server
 - [QB](https://github.com/QuickBox/QB) - QuickBox is much more than a ‘seedbox installer script’, it is a simplistic approach to achieving easy seedbox and services management from a beautifully designed dashboard.
 Allowing users the ability to interact with their seedbox and server on a professional grade level.
 - [RatXaBox](https://github.com/xavier84/RatXaBox) - Auto installation de ruTorrent avec rTorrent.
 Version "Seedbox-Manager Workflow"
-- [mrseedbox](https://github.com/Meshiest/mrseedbox) - [no longer supported] An Opensource Seedbox powered by Docker, Compose, Let's Encrypt, Ruby, Redis, MySQL, ruTorrent, Emby, and React!
+- [mrseedbox](https://github.com/Meshiest/mrseedbox) - [unmaintained] A Containerized Seedbox with Embedded Media Player
 - [Rtorrent-LXC](https://github.com/Kerwood/Rtorrent-LXC) - A Docker container with Rtorrent + Rutorrent.
 - [cqc](https://github.com/xcatliu/cqc) - Code Quality Checker - Check your code quality by running one command.
 - [TeleShellBot](https://github.com/marknote/TeleShellBot) - A simple Telegram Bot to run shell commands remotely